 Quick & Easy No Rise Cinnamon Rolls need no introduction, and this will be your favorite recipe of this breakfast favorite.
 These cinnamon rolls are topped with a thick vanilla cream cheese icing that isn’t too sweet.

 Y’all, I can’t tell you how excited I am to share this recipe!
 I shared a quick little video on Instagram last week.
 If you aren’t following me there, you should!
-I share more than just food.
-I share us. 🙂
+I’ve been sharing a lot of whole recipes there lately.